byurk/process-imagery/README.md

 You should either create the raw_data, clean_data, and outputs directories and/or create symlinks to these directories (probably somewhere on google drive).

 Currently the \*\_data and outputs folders are located at `epsilon.hope.edu:/media/DataSSD1/data/process-imagery/`.
+There is a corresponding [google drive folder](https://drive.google.com/drive/u/1/folders/1JjEJP3AFmPqS1FXrk8XQ5duAeXRuezp-).

 ## Workflow for processing the ground based images for the dune project at Saugatuck Harbor Natural Area (SHNA)